-How Sessions are Created
+How Sessions Are Created

 - Assigned: Abstracts in a given group of topics are assigned to a committee member.

-- Divided: Within each topic, abstracts are divded according to the author's presentation preference and any linking group requests.
+- Divided: Within each topic, abstracts are divided according to the author's presentation preference and any linking group requests.
 The committee assigns abstracts to sessions so the scientific program is as strong as possible.
 The primary goal is session coherence; author presentation preference (nanosymposium or poster) is secondary.
 In many cases, a nanosymposium preference is honored.
 When this is not possible, the abstracts are shifted to a poster format.

 - Sessioned: Committee members group abstracts into sessions.
 Sessioning assignments are final, and changes are not possible.
 The final criterion is always an abstract's relevance to a session.

 To improve program coherence, the abstract submission system allows submitters to create and join linking groups.
 To link your abstract with another abstract or a group of abstracts, use the "Linking Groups" function in the abstract submission system to create or join a group.
-Note the following:

 - Use the Special Linking Group Report.
 This report is available only within the abstract submission site and lists all linking groups that have been created by abstract submitters.
 Review this report to see if there are any groups related to your research that you may be interested in joining.
 The report is available within the Linking Group step of abstract submission.